-- Consider giving the students taking the Master (e-learning mode) the possibility to select either the specialisation in Web Design or in Smart System, same as for the students of the in-presence Master. - Consider including at least one representative from industry in the Internal Quality Committee, to ensure that the needs of the industry are kept into consideration and regularly updated. - Consider extending the choice of electives courses to give more freedom to students to pick the desired direction of specialisation.
+- The university should consider including at least one representative from industry in the Internal Quality Assurance Committee, to ensure that the needs of the industry are kept into consideration and regularly updated.
+This synergy could also have positive implications for employability of the programme graduates. - The Programme team should consider extending the choice of elective courses to give more choice to students to pick the desired direction of specialisation.